 - Bake the potatoes in the preheated oven for about 45 minutes, or until the potatoes can be pierced easily with a fork.
 Total baking time will depend on the size of your potatoes.

 - Carefully cut the potatoes open, fluff the inside with a fork, and add your favorite toppings!

 Scroll down for topping ideas!

 How to Make Baked Potatoes – Step by Step Photos

 Preheat your oven to 400ºF.
-Wash the potatoes well, since they grown under ground and even the factory washing can still leave some remaining dirt.
+Wash the potatoes well, since they grown underground and even the factory washing can still leave some remaining dirt.
 Dry the potatoes well so the skins crisp up nicely in the oven.
 Prick the potatoes several times with a fork to allow steam to evaporate while they bake.
 Rub oil all over each potato, then season each potato with a pinch of salt.
-The salt helps give the skins flavor and helps them crisp up a little.
+The salt helps give the skin flavor and helps them crisp up a little.

 Note: I like to place the potatoes on a baking sheet for easy transfer in and out of the oven.
 You may want to line the baking sheet with parchment or foil for easy cleanup.

 Bake the potatoes for 45 minutes, or until they’re tender all the way through.
 Test the potatoes for doneness by piercing with a fork.
 The fork should slide easily into the center of the potato with no resistance.